RadiantBlockchain/radiant-node/doc/gitian-building/gitian-building-setup-gitian-debian.md

 ## Downloading dependencies

-Gitian may have problems connecting to the internet, which can make the build flacky.
+Gitian may have problems connecting to the internet, which can make the build flaky.
 In order to avoid this, it is possible to download dependencies ahead of time.

 Execute the following as user `gitianuser`: